rascol/Raspberry-Pi-PPS-Client/README.md

 ```
 Kernel: arch/arm/boot/zImage is ready
 ```
-If all went well, you have the necessary kernel object files to build the pps-client driver.
-If you have not already downloaded the pps-client project, do it now:
+If all went well, you have the necessary kernel object files to build the PPS-Client driver.

+## Build PPS-Client

+If you have not already downloaded the PPS-Client project, do it now:
 ```
 ~/rpi/linux $ cd ..
 ~/rpi $ git clone --depth=1 https://github.com/rascol/Raspberry-Pi-PPS-Client
 ~/rpi $ cd Raspberry-Pi-PPS-Client
 ```
-Now make the pps-client installer.
+Now make the PPS-Client installer.
 The `KERNELDIR` argument must point to the folder containing the compiled Linux kernel.
 Type or copy the commands below exactly as shown (using **back quotes** which cause the back quotes and text between to be replaced with the correct kernel version).
 ```
 ~/rpi/Raspberry-Pi-PPS-Client $ make KERNELDIR=~/rpi/linux KERNELVERS=`uname -r`
 ```